ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/remote-desktop-provisioning/README.md

 | whitelisted_ip_ranges | IPv4 ranges (in CIDR format) to be whitelisted in Fail2ban configuration.
 When in doubt, do not set.
 Example: `['10.0.0.0/24','192.168.1.0/24']` | `list(string)` | n/a | no |

 ## Dependencies
-> ⚠️ Only RockyLinux 8.10 instances are currently supported due to constrains imposed by the required ewc-ansible-role-remote-desktop Ansible Role.
+> ⚠️ Only RockyLinux 8.10 and 9.5 instances are currently supported due
+to constrains imposed by the required ewc-ansible-role-remote-desktop Ansible Role.